LonoCloud/lein-voom/README.md

 arbitrarily choose the change on one of the legs.
 The newest-query (freshen and box add) will list both and must not include the merge.
-If the merge commit were included, an attempt to resolve that voom version would cause a built at the merge, generating a artifact with a sha from one of the legs, and the dependency would remain unresolved.
+If the merge commit were included, an attempt to resolve that voom version would cause a build at the merge, generating an artifact with a sha from one of the legs, and the dependency would remain unresolved.